mapprotocol/docs/architecture/application.md

 Omnichain SWAP also enables omnichain aggregation swap by connecting every major DEX liquidity out there.
 Existing AMMs can be wrapped to perform omni-chain swaps from one asset to another without the need to modify any existing code.
 User’s will be able to swap from ETH on Ethereum to Near on Near in one single transaction from the source chain.

 In a omnichain swap built with MAP Protocol, users can add multichain coin liquidity in one pool, that means providing liquidity to a pair of tokens from different chains becomes possible.
-Users can swap one token directly for another chain token from a different chain without using any intermediate token, such as stable coins, to achieve the shortest route of cross-chain swap.
+Users can swap one token directly for another chain token from a different chain without using any intermediate token, such as stable coins, to achieve the shortest route of omnichain swap.

-**BarterSwap**, the first truly decentralized cross-chain exchange that enables users to swap any token on any chain, includes all the above functionalities and will be released in Q4 2022.
+**BarterSwap**, the first truly decentralized omnichain exchange that enables users to swap any token on any chain, includes all the above functionalities and will be released in Q4 2022.

 ## Omnichain GameFi